 What Ducks Shouldn't Eat

-Fishermen should always collect their discarded fishing line, hooks and sinkers, and should use appropriately weighted fishing line to minimize the risk of breaks that could cause lost sinkers that would tempt hungry ducks.
+Fishermen should always collect their discarded hooks and sinkers, and should use appropriately weighted fishing line to minimize breaks that could cause lost sinkers that would tempt hungry ducks.

-Ducks are opportunistic eaters and constant foragers that will sample nearly any food, and understanding what ducks eat can help birders keep their local duck habitats and duck feeding areas healthy and nutritious.
+Ducks are opportunistic eaters and constant foragers that will sample nearly any food.
+Understanding what ducks eat can help birders keep their local duck habitats and duck feeding areas healthy and nutritious.